-- Percentage of the prison population in the Northern Territory which is Indigenous .
+- Percentage of the prison population in the Northern Territory that is Indigenous .
 The NT has the highest incarceration rate per 100,000 people .

-- Percentage of the prison population in Australia which is Indigenous .
+- Percentage of the prison population in Australia that is Indigenous .
 Aboriginal people make up 2.5% of the Australian population.

 - Times an Aboriginal person is more likely to be locked up than non-Indigenous Australians .

 - Percentage of youth in prison who have been sexually assaulted as children .